LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/03-css/README.md

 ## 02 - Stylesheets & Setup

-In your terrarium folder, create a new file called style.css.
+`Stylesheets` are like a collection of design ideas and instructions for your home.
+Just like you have different design themes for different rooms in your house, stylesheets define the overall look and feel of your website.

 Let's quickly look at our HTML code to see how we connect this new "stylesheet" to the "structure" of our web application.

 ```html
 <!-- import the webpage's stylesheet -->
 <link rel="stylesheet" href="./style.css" />
 ```

-`Stylesheets` are like a collection of design ideas and instructions for your home.
-Just like you have different design themes for different rooms in your house, stylesheets define the overall look and feel of your website.
+You learned about the `link` tag in the previous HTML chapter.
+So all we need to do now is create the stylesheet file named there.

+!!! note "Task: Create new `style.css` file"
+In your terrarium folder, create a new empty file called style.css.
 Right now there is nothing in the stylesheet.
 Let's fix that next.

 ## 03 - Cascading & Inheritance